bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 3. Customizer controls are available for all texts and URL.

 == Changelog ==

+= Version 3.0.0 =
+Major update with potentially breaking changes.

+We are now finally respecting not to set any tracking cookies unless the user has actually accepted all cookies.
+We keep a running list of trackers that we disable automatically.
+From analytics to marketing.
+You can modify the list of trackers via filters in the code or the settings screen.

+As a developer, you can disable the settings screens via filters.

+To support this, the plugin has been extended quite a bit.
+There are numerous new strings, filters and options.

+We have also added a new style, "take over", if you'd prefer to force the user to make a choice before allowing them into your website.
+The "overlay" style has now been made the default one for new installs.

+- Added the `ilcc_preferences_cookie_name` filter to replace the now removed `ilcc_cookie_name` filter.
+- Added the `ilcc_categories_cookie_name` filter.
+- Added the `ilcc_remember_duration` filter.
+- Added the `ilcc_tracker_settings_enabled` filter.
+- Removed the `ilcc_has_user_consented` filter.
+- Removed the `ilcc_cookie_active_value` filter.
+- Replaced `ilcc_edit_text_capability`, `ilcc_edit_title_capability`, `ilcc_edit_button_capability` and `ilcc_edit_policy_url_capability` with a simpler `ilcc_edit_texts_capability` that takes the setting as an argument.

 = Version 2.0.5 =
 When no policy URL is set in the customer, the default integrity policy URL from the WordPress settings will be loaded.